Get a Free Catalog

 Lack of Certification and Documentation

-Documents such as mill test certificates (MTC), product warranties, quality assurance certificates, and compliance with standards like ASTM or PNS verify that steel meets required specifications for strength, durability, and safety.
-Without these, the steel’s origin, grade, and performance remain uncertain, putting both your project and professional reputation at risk.
+Documents such as mill test certificates (MTCs), product warranties, quality assurance certificates, and compliance with standards like ASTM PNS verify that steel meets the required specifications for strength, durability, and safety.
+Without proper documentation, uncertainty arises regarding the steel’s origin, grade, and structural reliability.
+This increases the risk of using materials that may not meet load-bearing requirements or that may fail prematurely under stress.

 If a supplier can’t provide proper documentation, it’s often a sign that their products come from unverified or low-quality sources.
 This means the steel may not meet load-bearing requirements or could fail prematurely under stress, leading to costly delays or even structural hazards.